-YES!
-Reports will be required on NWCO activities concerning the following species: armadillo, badger, beaver, coyote, fox squirrel, gray squirrel, flying squirrel, mink, muskrat, nutria, opossum, porcupine, raccoon, striped skunk, spotted skunk, weasel spp., and woodchuck.
+Reports are required on NWCO activities concerning the following species: armadillo, badger, beaver, coyote, fox squirrel, gray squirrel, flying squirrel, mink, muskrat, nutria, opossum, porcupine, raccoon, river otter, striped skunk, spotted skunk, snakes, bats, weasel spp., and woodchuck.

 An individual report must be documented for each nuisance complaint that is acted upon for these species.

 NWCO activity requirements:

 NWCOs must provide client/complainant with:

 1) Identification of species causing problem and estimate number.